JustLiveKZ/huffman-coding-src/README.md

 ## Tests
     python3 tests.py

-The is actually a single test case which encodes raw text then decodes it back and checks if original text equals to decoded text.
+There is actually a single test case which encodes raw text then decodes it back and checks if original text equals to decoded text.
 But this single test case gives about 90% coverage of code.